 In fact, I experience these very emotions almost every year before school starts.

 And it’s not because I don’t like teaching; that’s my favorite part of the job.
-It’s the anticipation of a new year, new students, new classes, and new responsibilities that create my anxiety.
+Instead, it’s the anticipation of a new year, new students, new classes, and new responsibilities that create my anxiety.
 All that “new-ness” can throw a type A routine-fanatic in a tailspin. 😂

 So if you or someone you love experiences back to school anxiety, then you’ve come to the right place.
 Because today I’m here to share with you 8 ways to quiet those nerves and start the year off strong.